Jean-Serge/my_config/vim/README.md

 ## Installation

-You can simply run my script :

-	bash vim/install.bash
+(see the root **install.bash** file)

-This script will the vim configuration to your $HOME repertory.
+This script will copy the vim configuration to your $HOME repertory.
 Then it will clone the Vundle repo and automatically install it into *vim*.

+**Warning : this script will change all your vim configuration and potentially delete it!**
 **You can also just use some of those files for making your own custom configuration, mine is just an example.**

 ## Configuration